Nona the Ninth

 Nona the Ninth is a 2022 science fantasy novel by the New Zealand writer Tamsyn Muir.
-It is the third book in the Locked Tomb series, after Gideon the Ninth (2019) and Harrow the Ninth (2020), with Alecto the Ninth to follow.
+It is the third book in her The Locked Tomb series, after Gideon the Ninth (2019) and Harrow the Ninth (2020), with Alecto the Ninth to follow.

+The novel won the 2023 Premio Ignotus for Best Foreign Novel.
+It was a finalist for the 2022 Nebula Award for Best Novel, 2023 Hugo Award for Best Novel and 2023 Locus Award for Best Science Fiction Novel.

 Plot

-Nona, an unknown being housed in the body of Harrowhark, awakens on an unknown planet.
-Harrow, along with the cavalier Pyrrha in the Lyctor Gideon's body, was rescued by Camilla and Palamedes (who are now sharing a body) from the River at the end of Harrow the Ninth.
-Despite carrying out a number of tests, Camilla and Palamedes are unable to determine Nona's true identity, though they believe she is either Gideon or Harrow.
-Nona displays several magical abilities: she heals faster than a Lyctor, and she understands any language (including body language).
+Nona, housed in the body of Harrowhark, awakens on an unknown planet.
+Harrow, along with the cavalier Pyrrha in the Lyctor Gideon's body, was rescued by Camilla and Palamedes (who now share a body) from the River at the end of Harrow the Ninth.
+Camilla and Palamedes are unable to determine Nona's true identity but believe she is either Gideon or Harrow.
+Nona displays several magical abilities: she heals faster than a Lyctor, understands any language (including body language).

 Nona works as a teacher's assistant at a school where she befriends local kids.
-She, Camilla, Palamedes, Pyrrha, and Coronabeth (now called "Crown") are together working as "Troia cell," an operation run by the Blood of Eden (BoE) rebel group.
-Troia reports to We Suffer, who controls a BoE faction seeking to negotiate with the Nine Houses, with the secret objective of gathering the necessary materials to open the Locked Tomb.
-We Suffer hopes that Nona will prove to be a Lyctor who can aid them in the execution of this objective.
-We Suffer's faction is in conflict with the militant, anti-negotiation "Merv Wing," commanded by Unjust Hope, which publicly burns to death all "zombies" (anyone suspected of being necromantic).
+She, Camilla, Palamedes, Pyrrha, and Coronabeth Tridentarius (now called "Crown") are together working as a cell of the Blood of Eden (BoE) rebel group.
+The cell reports to We Suffer, who controls a BoE faction seeking to negotiate with the Nine Houses, with the secret objective of gathering the necessary materials to open the Locked Tomb.
+We Suffer's faction is in conflict with the militant, anti-negotiation "Merv Wing," commanded by Unjust Hope, which publicly immolates anyone suspected of being necromantic.

-The Empire's military branch, the Cohort, has abandoned the planet save for a few holdouts in the barracks following the arrival of Resurrection Beast Number 7, Varun.
+The Empire's military branch has largely abandoned the planet following the arrival of Resurrection Beast Number 7, Varun.
 Varun is "periscoping"—it is projecting a spirit-image of itself as a prelude to full materialization.
 This drives any necromancer insane, except for those protected by being in non-necromantic bodies.
 For this reason, Judith Deuteros, Heir to the Second House and a BoE captive, is an incoherent vessel for Varun to speak through.
 Only Nona can understand its screams, and it seems to know her, calling her a "green thing."